LiveNathan/blog/_posts/kernel-switching.md

 }
 ```

+## Houston, We Have a Problem

-The tests pass!
-But, that was a little too easy?
-I get the feeling that we are ignoring the effects of convolution
+The tests pass! 🎉 But wait... that was suspiciously easy.

+In audio processing, "easy" solutions often hide nasty surprises.
+The issue is that we're ignoring the effects of
-around the kernel transition region.
-Let's write a test to prove this.
+convolution around the kernel transition region.
+Think of it like a sliding window - as the kernel changes, we need to
+ensure the window's contents are processed with the correct filter, not chopped up mid-calculation.

-Let's write a failing test to prove this.
+Let's write a failing test to prove this problem exists.

+## Proving the Problem with a Failing Test

 ```java
 @Test